Exhibition detail from “Eventually Everything Connects: Mid-Century Modern Design in the U.S.” at Cranbrook Art Museum. Photo by PD Rearick.

 This September, Detroit once again takes center stage on the global design map as Detroit Month of Design returns for its 15th edition.
 From September 1–30, 2025, the city will transform into a month-long festival of creativity, uniting designers, makers, innovators, and visionaries from across the globe.

 Over the course of 30 days, Detroit, proudly recognized as the first and only UNESCO City of Design in the United States, will showcase the incredible depth of its design culture.
-With more than 95 events and installations featuring the work of over 500 creatives, the festival offers something for everyone: immersive exhibitions, bold product launches, outdoor installations, hands-on workshops, guided tours, fashion shows, film screenings, and thought-provoking talks.
+With more than 95 events and installations featuring the work of over 1000 designers, the festival offers something for everyone: immersive exhibitions, bold product launches, outdoor installations, hands-on workshops, guided tours, fashion shows, film screenings, and thought-provoking talks.
 Whether online, outdoors, or in some of Detroit’s most iconic venues, the program is designed to spark dialogue, inspire imagination, and connect communities.

 A Festival Built by the Community